2011 Springfield tornado

-The 2011 New England Tornado Outbreak was a tornado outbreak that impacted the states of Massachusetts and Maine in New England, on June 1, 2011.
-A total of six tornadoes touched down in both western Massachusetts and western Maine.
-The strongest, often referred to as the Springfield Tornado, was a long-track, high-end EF3 tornado that caused significant damage to the city of Springfield, Massachusetts, as well as several adjacent cities and towns.
-By the end of the day, three people had been killed, at least 200 were injured, and over 500 families were left homeless.
+EF3 tornado in Massachusetts, U.S.

+On the afternoon of June 1, 2011, an unusually long-tracked and powerful tornado caused significant damage in Hampden and Worcester Counties in Western and Central Massachusetts, including the city of Springfield, resulting in three fatalities (plus one indirect fatality), at least 200 injuries, and over 500 families being left homeless.
+The tornado, which was part of a severe weather event that occurred in portions of New England that day, received a final rating of EF3 on the Enhanced Fujita scale, with peak winds being estimated at 160 mph.

 Meteorological synopsis

-On May 30, two days before the outbreak, the Storm Prediction Center (SPC) noted the possibility of a severe weather event in the Northeastern United States in their outlook.
+On May 30, the Storm Prediction Center (SPC) noted the possibility of a severe weather event in the Northeastern United States in their outlook.
 A storm system was forecast to draw warm, moist air (with dew points over 60 F) from the south, ahead of a driving cold front.
 In light of this, the SPC issued a slight risk for severe thunderstorms across the area.
 As an upper-level trough moved over the Great Lakes, further moisture and warmth increased atmospheric instability in the area, raising the threat of a squall line or supercell thunderstorms.
 By June 1, the storm system moved over Ontario and Quebec, with a cold front trailing behind it over northern New England.
 CAPE values exceeded 4,000 J/kg, indicating an extreme amount of instability in the atmosphere, conducive to strong thunderstorms.
 Additionally, a strong upper-level jet stream brought significant wind shear, which, in combination with the atmospheric instability, indicated a significant severe weather threat, with the main effects expected to result from downburst winds and large hail, but with tornadoes possible.
 An EML, which emerged over Arizona on May 28, was also present and created abnormally steep lapse rates in the mid-levels of the atmosphere, further increasing instability.